Hu Zongxian: Downfall and death

 Hu Zongxian had now reached the zenith of his career.
 In June 1562, his ally Yan Song fell out of imperial favour and finally lost his position as Senior Grand Secretary.
 In the following purge of Yan's associates, Hu Zongxian was impeached for being too friendly to Wang Zhi and mishandling military funds, among other perceived transgressions.
-An order for Hu Zongxian's arrest was made, and he arrived at the capital on January 19, 1563.
-The Jiajing Emperor, remembering Hu's substantial service and his auspicious gifts, interceded on his behalf and refuted claims that Hu Zongxian was part of Yan Song's clique, commenting that the recent attacks on Hu Zongxian were partisan.
-Hu was released and allowed to retire with all his titles intact, but his supreme commander position overseeing three provinces was considered too powerful, especially since the wokou had moved away from the crucial Jiangnan region, so the position was abolished after Hu Zongxian left office.
+Hu Zongxian's arrest was ordered, and he arrived at the capital on January 19, 1563.
+The Jiajing Emperor, remembering Hu's substantial service and auspicious gifts, interceded on his behalf and refuted claims that Hu Zongxian was part of Yan Song's clique, commenting that the recent attacks on Hu Zongxian were partisan.
+Hu was released and allowed to retire with all his titles intact.
+Still, his supreme commander position overseeing three provinces was considered too powerful, especially since the wokou had moved away from the crucial Jiangnan region, so the position was abolished after Hu Zongxian left office.
 Grand coordinators became the paramount figure in those provinces again.

-In April 1565, Yan Song's son Yan Shifan was executed along with Luo Longwen for treasonable offenses.
-Luo Longwen's estate was confiscated, and a search therein turned up a letter from Hu Zongxian asking Luo to present a bribe to Yan Shifan.
+In April 1565, Yan Song's son Yan Shifan was executed, along with Luo Longwen, for treasonable offenses.
+Luo Longwen's estate was confiscated, and a search turned up a letter from Hu Zongxian asking Luo to present a bribe to Yan Shifan.
 Adding to this evidence of corruption, Hu Zongxian was also accused of providing shelter to Luo Longwen's son to help him escape the authorities.
 Hu Zongxian was thus brought from his home county of Jixi to Beijing to face trial in November 1565.
-While in prison, Hu submitted a memorial asking for clemency due to his past service, but it was soon discovered that Hu had died, supposedly from suicide by poison.
-The emperor ordered the case be closed after Hu's death.
+While in prison, Hu submitted a memorial asking for clemency due to his past service, but it was soon discovered that Hu had died supposedly from suicide by poison.
+The emperor ordered the case to be closed after Hu's death.

 When Hu Zongxian's son tried to transport his father's body back to their home village, the local populace sixty miles north of Jixi threatened the entourage, forcing the son to leave the coffin on the roadside.
 Due to the interference of officials sympathetic to Hu Zongxian, the coffin was moved to a temple and later transferred back to Jixi for interment.
 Despite the people's hostility at the time of his death, Hu Zongxian's name was rehabilitated over the following decades.
 In 1569, the people of Hangzhou built a new shrine in his memory, and his original titles and ranks were restored posthumously by imperial order in 1572.
-In 1589, on the appeal of Hu's grandson, Hu's achievements were recounted and he was accorded a state reburial.
+In 1589, on the appeal of Hu's grandson, Hu's achievements were recounted, and he was accorded a state reburial.
 During the Japanese invasions of Korea (1592–98), Hu Zongxian's victory against the wokou was given new currency, and he was canonized with the posthumous name Xiangmao (襄懋), meaning "splendid assistance".

+Hu Zongxian is featured in the Vietnamese epic poem The Tale of Kieu.
+The epic fictionalises his campaign against Xu Hai, and he is portrayed more negatively than in the Chinese historical canon.